Jenny Vanderhyde, Ctrs, Ms

 Led the Community Activities Division at a large installation, which included managing the recreation center, library, auto crafts, car wash, community events and BOSS program.
 Supervised and evaluated four managers, nineteen employees, four facilities, the BOSS program and all non-facility based programming.
 Researched and implemented new designs for a recreation center, three new outdoor playgrounds totaling $175,000, a $550,000 spray park, and a $125K playground specifically built for patrons with physical disabilities.
 The playground met all Boundless Certifications for Wounded Warriors and their families.
 Worked closely with managers to update Standard Operating Procedures (SOPs) for facilities with the expanded services offered in the facilities.
 Followed guidelines set by the Americans with Disabilities Act and National Therapeutic Recreation Services to create new SOPs for the use of our programs and facilities to accommodate the Warriors in Transition Unit.
 Worked with the Special Olympics to bring a swim competition to Fort Sill.

-Jenny Vanderhyde, Ctrs, Ms Education Details
+Jenny Vanderhyde, Ctrs, Ms education

-Frequently Asked Questions about Jenny Vanderhyde, Ctrs, Ms
+Frequently asked questions about Jenny Vanderhyde, Ctrs, Ms

 What company does Jenny Vanderhyde, Ctrs, Ms work for?

-Jenny Vanderhyde, Ctrs, Ms works for Foreign Service Institute
+Jenny Vanderhyde, Ctrs, Ms works for Foreign Service Institute.

 What schools did Jenny Vanderhyde, Ctrs, Ms attend?